 While our guide provides a summary of the law and suggests best practices, please remember to consider the Vermont statutes themselves, and any court cases interpreting them, as the final authority.
-Every town clerk's office has a set of green books containing the Vermont Statutes Annotated.
-(Make sure you check the pocket part in the back to see if there is newer law to review for each section!)
-You can also read the Vermont statutes online at the Vermont State Legislature's website: https://legislature.vermont.gov/statutes/.
-In addition, see the appendix at the back of this guide for additional resources on handling the duties related to elections, tax appeals, abatement hearings, marriage solemnizations, and the powers of a notary public.
+You can read the Vermont statutes online at the Vermont State Legislature's website: legislature.vermont.gov/statutes/.

+In addition, please see the appendix at the back of this guide for additional resources on handling the duties related to elections, tax appeals, abatement hearings, marriage solemnizations, and the powers of a notary public.